Ingeburg Werlemann

-Ingeburg Gertrud Werlemann (also Ingeburg Gertrud Wagner) (* 28 April 1919 in Berlin-Altglienicke; † 12 September 2010) was a German secretary and photographer.
+Ingeburg Gertrud Werlemann (also Ingeburg Gertrud Wagner) (28 April 1919 – 12 September 2010) was a German secretary and photographer.
 During the Second World War, she was a secretary to Adolf Eichmann and noted down the results of the talks at the Wannsee Conference in Berlin on 20 January 1942.

 Life

 After training as a secretary and stenographer, she worked for various state institutions.
 She had been a member of the NSDAP since September 1938.
 At the beginning of March 1940, she joined the Reich Security Main Office, where she eventually worked for Eichmann.
 In June 1944, she married Heinz Wagner, an officer in the Wehrmacht.
 She was interned in the Soviet occupation zone from 1945 to 1948.
 Soon after, she divorced her husband.

 From April 1951, Ingeburg Wagner lived in Bonn, where she worked as a businesswoman and photographer.
 Later she moved to Garmisch-Partenkirchen.
 Already during her internment in Soviet Special Camp No. 7, she met Käte Werth and formed a relationship with her that lasted until her death.
 After the Bundestag passed the Civil Partnership Act in 2001, she entered into an officially registered partnership with Werth.